harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 The general principle of the IPA is to provide one letter for each distinctive sound (phoneme).
 This means that :
 - It does not use combinations of letters to represent single sounds (e.g. "sh", "ea"), nor single letters to represent multiple sounds (e.g. "x").
-- There are no letters that have context-dependent sound values (e.g. "c" sounding like "case" or "cease", and "g" sounding like "game" or "germ").
+- In the strictest sense, there are no letters that have context-dependent sound values (e.g. "c" sounding like "case" or "cease", and "g" sounding like "game" or "germ").
+Every single speech sound has their equivalent symbol.

 IPA consists of :
 - 107 letters representing consonants and vowels